Japanese Public Key Infrastructure (JPKI)

 - Service Introduction Material: e-Probatio identity verification App (PDF / 659 kb)

-Only project planning companies that have agreed to provide the contact information are listed above.
+The above is a list of platform operator companies that have agreed to provide the contact information.

-In addition, some PF operators do not provide the function of confirming the effectiveness of electronic certification as a platform for SP operators.
+In addition, some platform operator operators do not provide function as a platform to confirm the effectiveness of electronic certificate for SP operators.

 8. Related Documents